duttaprat/PPI_Generative/README.md

 - [Dr. Sriparna Saha](https://www.iitp.ac.in/~sriparna/)(Associate professor, Indian Institute of Technology Patna)

 ## Contribution
-This work currently is under major revision in [Scientific Reports](https://www.nature.com/srep/).
-For use the code or the preprocessed dataset, please open an issue first to discuss what you would like to do.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
 Also you can contact to the corresponding author Pratik Dutta (pratik.pcs16@iitp.ac.in )